GrosvenorTechnology/OemAccessApi/documentation/Entities/AccessControlPortal.md

 ### PulseSounder

-The portal has been commanded to activate the sounder associated to it e.g. via interactive user command.
+The portal will been commanded to activate the sounder associated to it e.g. via interactive user command.
 The command will either result in a success or failure error with an associated reason.